bklofas/rtl-aprs-igate/README.md

 ## Build Container Locally
 To build this container locally, check out this repository and build with `docker build -t rtl-aprs-igate .` Image size will be between 140 and 170 MB depending on your computer architecture.

+Alternatively you can build the container with `docker build -t rtl-aprs-igate https://github.com/bklofas/rtl-aprs-igate.git`

+If you'd like to build the container against a branch `docker build -t rtl-aprs-igate-branch https://github.com/bklofas/rtl-aprs-igate.git#branch_name`

 ## Future Work